Teelungsam1280/microsoft-authentication-library-for-js/lib/msal-native-auth/doc/tech-design/tech-design.md

     const result = await app.signIn(signInOptions);

-    // Handling the error if the action is failed if (!result.isSuccess) {
-        // Check the error type and handle error

-        if (result.error instanceof UserNotFoundError) {
-            // Handle user not found error
-        } else {
-            // Handle unexpected error
-        }

-        return;
-    }

     switch (result.state) {
         case SignInState.Completed:
             // read the account info from result by result.data and use it to get account data, tokens, and sign out.